Cal visits Wake Forest following Mason’s 26-point performance

 Winston-Salem, North Carolina; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Wake Forest faces Cal after Mekhi Mason scored 26 points in Wake Forest’s 75-70 loss to the Virginia Cavaliers.
+BOTTOM LINE: Wake Forest hosts Cal after Mekhi Mason scored 26 points in Wake Forest’s 75-70 loss to the Virginia Cavaliers.

 The Golden Bears have gone 9-8 against ACC opponents.
-Cal is 2-3 in games decided by 3 points or fewer.
+Cal averages 77.7 points and has outscored opponents by 5.4 points per game.

-Wake Forest averages 9.0 made 3-pointers per game, 1.5 more made shots than the 7.5 per game Cal allows.
-Cal averages 8.9 made 3-pointers per game this season, 0.3 fewer makes per game than Wake Forest gives up.
+Wake Forest averages 78.8 points, 6.5 more per game than the 72.3 Cal allows.
+Cal has shot at a 44.4% rate from the field this season, 0.4 percentage points fewer than the 44.8% shooting opponents of Wake Forest have averaged.

-The Demon Deacons and Golden Bears face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Juke Harris is averaging 21.4 points and 6.5 rebounds for the Demon Deacons.
-Myles Colvin is averaging 1.7 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Juke Harris is scoring 21.4 points per game and averaging 6.5 rebounds for the Demon Deacons.
+Myles Colvin is averaging 11.3 points and 4.5 rebounds over the last 10 games.

-Dai Dai Ames is averaging 16.4 points for the Golden Bears.
-Chris Bell is averaging 2.8 made 3-pointers over the last 10 games.
+John Camden is shooting 40.8% from beyond the arc with 2.7 made 3-pointers per game for the Golden Bears, while averaging 14.1 points.
+Dai Dai Ames is shooting 41.9% and averaging 15.2 points over the past 10 games.

 LAST 10 GAMES: Demon Deacons: 4-6, averaging 75.8 points, 29.2 rebounds, 12.7 assists, 5.8 steals and 3.3 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 77.9 points per game.